 - If you have had to make an insurance claim since you last renewed your policy you may lose the claim-free discount if you had qualified for it.
 Some insurers set a period of time and if you have several claims in that period you may be subject to a surcharge.
 To remedy this penalty or loss of discount, talk to your agent before you make a claim, you may find out that it would be cheaper, in the long run, to pay for the repairs.

 Factors Outside Your Control

 Unnatural weather or natural disasters are more frequently occurring.
-In our area wild fires, wind storms and torrential rain fall that cause damage are occurring with more frequency.
+In our area wildfires, wind storms and torrential rainfall that cause damage are occurring with more frequency.
 With this happening the cost to insurance companies has also increased to deal with the number of claims.
-When this happens in an area the price of policies increase with the number of claims, even if you have not personally made one.
+When this happens in an area the price of policies increases with the number of claims, even if you have not personally made one.

 The costs of trades and replacement costs have risen.
 If your home needs repair or you need to have belongings replaced it costs more today than it did even just a few years ago.
 Insurers take this cost into account when calculating your premium.